tailoringexpert/platform/tailoringexpert-data-jpa/README.md

 Following an example for creating user and schema using MySQL/MariaDB:

 ```
-CREATE USER 'tailoringexpert'@'%' IDENTIFIED BY 'test1234';
+CREATE USER 'tailoringexpert'@'localhost' IDENTIFIED BY 'test1234';
 CREATE DATABASE TAILORINGEXPERT CHARACTER SET utf8mb4;
-GRANT ALL PRIVILEGES ON TAILORINGEXPERT.* TO 'tailoringexpert'@'%;'
+GRANT ALL PRIVILEGES ON TAILORINGEXPERT.* TO 'tailoringexpert'@'localhost';
 ```

 Adapt user and schema to needed values.